Dr Kate Lemerle

 “Give a man a fish, and you’ll feed him for a day.
 Teach a man to fish, and you’ve fed him for a lifetime.”

-She brings nearly four decades of experience working with people from all walks of life who share one thing in common – things aren’t going as well for them as they want, and they’re ready to change.
+Dr Kate brings over four decades of experience working with people from all walks of life who share one thing in common – things aren’t going as well for them as they want, and they’re ready to change.

-Kate uses many different techniques adapted to the needs of individual clients, and has completed training in Positive Psychology as well as Cognitive Therapy, Acceptance & Commitment Therapy (ACT), Strengths Counselling, Schema Therapy, Motivational Interviewing, Emotion-Focused Therapy, Relationship & Family Therapy, and Neuropsychotherapy.
+She has completed extensive training in Positive Psychology as well as Cognitive Therapy, Acceptance & Commitment Therapy (ACT), Strengths Counselling, Schema Therapy, Motivational Interviewing, Emotion-Focused Therapy, along with Relationship & Family Therapy.
+In recent years, she has undertaken specialized training in areas like Neuropsychotherapy and Trauma-Focused Therapies.

-Kate also has extensive experience teaching psychology and health promotion courses in universities in both NSW and QLD, and was supervising provisional psychologists for a decade.
+Apart from her clinical practice, Dr Kate also gained international recognition for her research into resilience in children from multicultural backgrounds and her postdoctoral research on Health Promoting Schools, and she has taught psychology and health promotion courses in universities in both NSW and QLD as well as supervised provisional psychologists for a decade.
 She now offers supervision and training intensives for health professionals through the Institute for Applied Positive Psychology which she launched in 2014.
-These programs are available online as well as 5-day and 10-day packages she runs at Norfolk Island.
+These programs are available online as well as 5-day and 10-day packages at Norfolk Island.

 Kate is registered with AHPRA and is a member of the following organisations: